Meet our newest board member: Siobhan Dolan

-Following the success of last year’s inaugural Sunset Piano celebration atop Starr King Open Space (at 23rd St. and Carolina), our Sunset Piano Block Party is back this year and bigger than ever!
+Our third annual Sunset Piano Block Party atop Starr King Open Space (at 23rd St. and Carolina) is right around the corner!
 Enjoy tasty food and craft beers from one of San Francisco’s most scenic viewpoints, while listening to live piano performances by amazing local musicians.

-In addition to Sunset Piano, we’ll have local craft beer from Triple Voodoo Brewery, Harmonic Brewing, and Magnolia Brewing Company.
-Expect delicious food from local food trucks, so come hungry.
+In addition to Sunset Piano, we’ll have local craft beer from our friends at Harmonic Brewing, Anchor Brewing, and Magnolia Brewing Company.
+And you can pair your beer with tasty pupusas from D’Maize.

 Bring your own kites and seating!